Bulačani

 Bulačani (Булачани) is a village in the municipality of Gazi Baba, North Macedonia.

 History

-According to the 1467-68 Ottoman defter, Bulačani appears as being inhabited by an Albanian population.
-Due to Slavicisation, some families had a mixed Slav-Albanian anthroponomy - usually a Slavic first name and an Albanian last name or last names with Albanian patronyms and Slavic suffixes.
+According to the 1467–68 Ottoman defter, Bulačani appears to be inhabited by an Albanian population.
+Due to Slavicisation, some families had a mixed Slav-Albanian anthroponomy–usually a Slavic first name and an Albanian last name or last names with Albanian patronyms and Slavic suffixes.

 Demographics

 According to the 2021 census, the village had a total of 1,147 inhabitants.
 Ethnic groups in the village include: